JiGuroLGC/Listen_Carefully/README.md

 Until one day , I discovered a website where I heard the best white noise I have ever heard .
 After using it a few times , I found it inconvenient , so I suddenly thought : Is it possible to use this website through After some transformation and optimization , I made it a white noise APP that is completely free and offline run ?

 Just do it , my friends and I made an APP called **Listen_Carefully** .
-The reason why we named it **Listen_Carefully** is because we hope that when you use this software, you can " listen to the light and have peace of mind " , just as the welcome message says .
+The reason why we named it **Listen_Carefully** is because we hope that when you use this software, you can " Listen To The Light And Have Peace Of Mind " , just as the welcome message says .
 After many iterations , the first version of **Listen_Carefully** was born .

 ## Get Started